-- 217 Zero trust (ZT) tenets or principles have been accepted as the guide markers for architecting all - 218 applications.
-There are several reasons why adherence to these tenets is critical for obtaining - 219 necessary security assurances, especially for cloud-native applications.
-The enterprise - 220 application environments for this class of applications is highly geographically distributed and - span multiple cloud and on-premises environments (e.g., headquarters, enterprise-operated data - centers, branch offices, etc.).
-Further, the user base consists of both remote and on-premises - employees.
-These two features call for establishing trust in all of the data sources and computing - services of the enterprise irrespective of their location through secure communication and the - 225 validation of access policies. - 226 Apart from geographic distribution, another common feature of cloud-native applications is the - 227 presence of many microservices that are loosely coupled and collectively support business - 228 processes through extensive inter-service calls.
-This is augmented with an integrated - 229 infrastructure for providing all application services called the service mesh.
-These features - emphasize the concept of identity for the various components of the application in the form of - 231 microservices as well as the users who access them through direct calls or clients (other - services).
-This in turn highlights the critical need for authenticating these identities and for - providing legitimate access on a per-session basis through a dynamic policy that takes the current - status of the user, service, and requested asset into account. - 235 The above requirements can only be met through a comprehensive policy framework.
-This - 236 document provides guidance for developing a policy framework that will form the foundation for - realizing a zero trust architecture (ZTA) while incorporating zero trust principles into its design - 238 for cloud-native applications.
-The policy framework should also consist of a comprehensive set - 239 of policies that span all critical entities and resources in the application stack, including the - 240 network, network devices, users, and services.
+Zero trust (ZT) tenets or principles have been accepted as the guide markers for architecting all applications.
+There are several reasons why adherence to these tenets is critical for obtaining necessary security assurances, especially for cloud-native applications.
+The enterprise application environments for this class of applications are highly geographically distributed and span multiple cloud and on-premises environments (e.g., headquarters, enterprise-operated data centers, branch offices).
+Further, the user base consists of both remote and on-premises employees.
+These two features call for establishing trust in all of the data sources and computing services of the enterprise - irrespective of their location - through secure communication and the validation of access policies.

+Apart from geographic distribution, another common feature of cloud-native applications is the presence of many microservices that are loosely coupled and collectively support business processes through extensive inter-service calls.
+This is augmented by an integrated infrastructure for providing all application services called the service mesh.
+These features emphasize the concept of identity for the various components of the application in the form of microservices as well as the users who access them through direct calls or clients (other services).
+This in turn highlights the critical need for authenticating these identities and for providing legitimate access on a per-session basis through a dynamic policy that takes the current status of the user, service, and requested resource into account.

+The above requirements can only be met through a comprehensive policy framework.
+This document provides guidance for developing a policy framework that will form the foundation for realizing a zero trust architecture (ZTA) while incorporating zero trust principles into its design for cloud-native applications.
+The policy framework should also consist of a comprehensive set of policies that span all critical entities and resources in the application stack, including the network, network devices, users, and services.